-Located 200 kilometres east of Vienna, the 100% owned Hodrusa-Hamre exploration licence is approximately 102 km2 and covers the majority of the Neogene Stiavnica Stratovolcano caldera within the Central Slovakian Volcanic Belt, the historic Hodrusa-Hamre/Banska Stiavnica mining district, and hosts some 120 gold-silver hosting epithermal veins with the major veins individually reaching a length of up to 6 kilometres.
+Located 200 kilometres east of Vienna, the 100% owned Hodrusa-Hamre exploration licence is approximately 102 km2 in area and covers the majority of the Neogene Stiavnica Stratovolcano caldera within the Central Slovakian Volcanic Belt and includes the historic Hodrusa-Hamre/Banska Stiavnica mining district.
+The exploration licence encompasses some 120 gold-silver-bearing epithermal veins with the major veins individually reaching a length of up to 6 kilometres.